e-woo/recommendify/README.md

 ## IMPORTANT NOTE
 Due to the limitations of a Spotify developer app, this web app will only work for whitelisted people for now.
-If you would like to try this web app, contact me at https://ethanwoo.vercel.app.
+If you would like to try this web app, contact me at ethansfwoo@gmail.com, or submit a contact form at my website: https://ethanwoo.vercel.app.

 # Recommendify